HarikaPenukonda/springframework-hp/README.md

 19. What is the purpose of the @Value annotation in Spring?
 Provide an example.

 20. How does the @Primary annotation help resolve bean conflicts in Spring?

+Due to technical issues i left this repo and created a new repo - springframework-2025